kmieczakowski/getemail/README.md

 I saw many people looking for a simple solution like that, and I hope some will find it useful.

 To use simply copy the code and paste it to your Gogle Apps Script Editor, then edit accordingly and save.

+You can set it up to execute automatically each minute, it works fairly fast and could be a good solution for people receiving for example online orders for items that need to be quickly handled.

 Enjoy working with it and expanding it to suit your needs.
 Kam